Web content managers ensure that the content of a website is well-structured, easy to find and meets the needs of its users

-You'll sometimes produce copy and edit the site yourself, but on larger sites web content managers normally act as a coordinator, commissioner and project manager, overseeing the work of other writers and editors.
+You'll sometimes produce copy and edit the site yourself, but on larger sites you'll normally act as a coordinator, commissioner and project manager, overseeing the work of other writers and editors.
 You'll produce content schedules and audits, which writers and editors use to keep copy up to date and to create new content at appropriate times.

-You'll be an expert in your organisation's content management system (CMS) and will produce user guides and deliver training, as well as work with the CMS developers and internal IT staff to ensure it has been configured to meet the needs of the organisation.
+You'll be an expert in your organisation's content management system (CMS) and will produce user guides and deliver training, as well as work with the CMS developers and internal IT staff to ensure the system has been configured to meet the needs of the organisation.

 Web content managers also organise user testing and market research projects to ensure that the website's content is suitable for the audience.

 As a web content manager, you'll need to:

 - manage your company CMS, working with developers and editors to ensure it's meeting the needs of your organisation

 - conduct content audits to identify gaps and redundancies in the site content